berkeley-stat243/stat243-fall-2017/section/s07/intro.md

 sacctmgr -p show associations user=SAVIO_USERNAME
 ```

-Here's an example of the output for a user who has access to an FCA, a condo, and a special partner account:
+Here's an example of the output for a user who has access to various accounts.
+For your account you'll only see 'ic_stat243' as the accounts (in the second column) you have access to.

 ```
 Cluster|Account|User|Partition|Share|GrpJobs|GrpTRES|GrpSubmit|GrpWall|GrpTRESMins|MaxJobs|MaxTRES|MaxTRESPerNode|MaxSubmit|MaxWall|MaxTRESMins|QOS|Def QOS|GrpTRESRunMins|
 brc|co_stat|paciorek|savio2_gpu|1||||||||||||savio_lowprio|savio_lowprio||